 Meet self-taught Nigerian photographer Uche Ibemere.
-Born into a creative family of artists and designers in which his love of art was encouraged, citing his uncle's artist projects from art school as what first peaked his interest.
+Born into a creative family of artists and designers in which his love of art was encouraged, he cites his uncle's art school projects as what first peaked his interest.
 Uche describes his early drawings of comic characters and superheroes as his way to "escape from the toxic atmosphere of public school in Nigeria".

 Eventually progressing to photography, Uche's photographic series 'Life in Lagos' has just been released on the marketplace.